pwrstudio/sassolino/content/How_to_install_and_use/index.md

 ##Install

-Simply [download the files](https://github.com/pwrstudio/sassolino) and put them in the root folder of your site.
+[Download the files](https://github.com/pwrstudio/sassolino) and put them in the root folder of your site.

+Rename the file “htaccess” to “.htaccess”

 ##Use